gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 Select `Self Hosted`

-In Node-RED, we don't want any public access, so we'll set up a global gatekeeper and then something to allow our MetSci LDDS75 data to pass through.
+In Node-RED, we don't want any public access, so we'll set up a global gatekeeper and then a specific application to allow our MetSci LDDS75 data to pass through.

 #### Node-RED Application - Global
 Let's start with the global Node-RED application.